navidshaikh/vagrant-service-manager-1/README.md

         config.vm.provision = 'servicemanager'

+4. Enable any specific options for the services you have selected:

+    * OpenShift

+        Specific versions can be specified using the following variables:

+        `config.servicemanager.openshift.docker_registry = "docker.io"` - What registry should be pulled from
+        `config.servicemanager.openshift.image_name = "openshift/origin"` - What image should be used
+        `config.servicemanager.openshift.image_tag = "v1.1.1"` - What image version should be used

-4. Start the ADB using `vagrant up`.
+5. Start the ADB using `vagrant up`.
 Users of the ADB may wish to consult the [Installation Documentation](https://github.com/projectatomic/adb-atomic-developer-bundle/blob/master/docs/installing.rst).

-5. Run the plugin to get environment variables and certificates:
+6. Run the plugin to get environment variables and certificates:

         $ vagrant service-manager env docker